Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computer-Vision.md

-> Actually, any assumption we make to solve equations mathematically simple, may be substitue to be a Neural Network that learning these priors from data.
+> Actually, any assumption we made to solve equations mathematically simple, may be substituted by a Neural Network that learning these priors from data.

-*
+> (Tractable driven assumption -> Data driven assumption)